Postgraduate Certificate and Diploma in Pharmacy Practice

 How to apply

-For more information on the Postgraduate Certificate and Diploma in Pharmacy Practice, and to get the required forms to apply, please email email@example.com.
+For more information on the Postgraduate Certificate and Diploma in Pharmacy Practice, please visit the application portal and select the option PGCert Foundation Pharmacy Practice (part-time).